A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

-algorithms are tested with varying characteristic lengths $h = 1/20,1/40,1/80,1/160$.
-Similar to Example 1, Figure \ref{fig.ell} presents detailed results for the inexact AKI-FP method with the solution displayed in Figure \ref{fig.ell}(a), where it is evident that the solution is smooth.
-For $h=1/80$, the convergence of the relative error $\eta_1$ and the computed eigenvalues $\lambda^k_h$ are shown in Figures \ref{fig.ell}(b) and \ref{fig.ell}(c), respectively.
-It is clear that the relative error $\eta_1$ decreases rapidly to below $10^{-6}$, and the eigenvalues $\lambda^k_h$ converge quickly, similar to the previous example.
-Figure \ref{fig.ell}(d) illustrates the relationship between the computation time of the inexact AKI-FP method and the mesh parameter $h$.
+Similar to Example 1, Figure \ref{fig.ell} presents the detailed results for the inexact AKI-FP method, with the solution displayed in Figure \ref{subfig:solution-profile}, where it is evident that the solution is smooth.
+For $h=1/80$, the convergence of the relative error $\eta_1$ and the computed eigenvalues $\lambda^h$ are shown in Figures \ref{subfig:convergence-eta} and \ref{subfig:lambda-iteration}, respectively.
+It is clear that the relative error $\eta_1$ decreases rapidly to below $10^{-6}$, and the eigenvalues $\lambda^h$ converge quickly.
+Moreover, Figure \ref{subfig:computation-time} illustrates the relationship between the computation time of the inexact AKI-FP method and the mesh parameter $h$.

-Table \ref{Tab.ell} shows the computational results of the inexact AKI-FP method compared to the AKI method for solving the problem \eqref{eq:MAeig} on the ellipse domain \eqref{eq.ellipse}.
-From Table \ref{Tab.ell}, it can be observed that for all tested mesh sizes $h$, both methods produce nearly identical converged eigenvalues $\lambda_h$ and minimum value $\min(\bm{u}^h)$.
-From the second-to-last column of the Table \ref{Tab.ell}, it can be seen that the computational speed of the inexact AKI-FP method is more than ten times faster than that of the AKI method.
-As shown in the final column of Table \ref{Tab.ell}, the number of Poisson equations solved by both methods reveals the reason why the inexact AKI-FP method is faster.
+Table \ref{Tab.ell} shows the computational results of the inexact AKI-FP method with a dynamically adjusted tolerance \eqref{eq:dynamic-adj} and the original AKI method on the ellipse domain \eqref{eq.ellipse}.
+From Table \ref{Tab.ell}, it can be observed that for all tested mesh sizes $h$, both methods produce nearly identical converged eigenvalues $\lambda^h$ and a minimum value $\min(\bm{u}^h)$.
+It can be seen that the computational speed of the inexact AKI-FP method is more than $28$ times faster than the AKI method ($\texttt{tol-inner}\equiv10^{-10}$) when $h=1/160$.
+As shown in the ``sub-Iter'' column of Table \ref{Tab.ell}, the number of Poisson equations solved by both methods reveals why the inexact AKI-FP method is faster.